Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization: Introduction

 \section{Introduction}

-The success of deep learning in the last decade has been truly remarkable.
-However, recent years have witnessed an explosion of examples showing deep learning models are prone to exploiting shortcuts (spurious features) \cite{geirhos2020shortcut,pezeshki2020gradient} which make them fail to generalize out-of-distribution (OOD).
+Recent years have witnessed an explosion of examples showing deep learning models are prone to exploiting shortcuts (spurious features) \citep{geirhos2020shortcut,pezeshki2020gradient} which make them fail to generalize out-of-distribution (OOD).
 In \cite{beery2018recognition}, a convolutional neural network was trained to classify camels from cows; however, it was found that the model relied on the background color (e.g., green pastures for cows) and not on the properties of the animals (e.g., shape).
-These examples become very concerning when they occur in real-life applications (e.g., COVID-19 detection \cite{degrave2020ai}).
+These examples become very concerning when they occur in real-life applications (e.g., COVID-19 detection \citep{degrave2020ai}).

-To address these OOD generalization failures, invariant risk minimization \cite{arjovsky2019invariant} and several other works were proposed \cite{pezeshki2020gradient, ahuja2020invariant, krueger2020out, parascandolo2020learning, koyama2020out,robey2021model}.
-The invariance principle from causality \cite{peters2015causal,pearl1995causal} is at the heart of these works.
+To address these out-of-distribution generalization failures, invariant risk minimization \citep{arjovsky2019invariant} and several other works were proposed \citep{ahuja2020invariant, pezeshki2020gradient, krueger2020out, robey2021model,Zhang2021CanSS}.
+The invariance principle from causality \citep{peters2015causal,pearl1995causal} is at the heart of these works.
 The principle distinguishes predictors that only rely on the causes of the label from those that do not.
-The optimal predictor that only focuses on the causes is invariant and min-max optimal \cite{rojas2018invariant, koyama2020out,ahuja2020empirical} under a large class of distribution shifts but the same is not true for other predictors.
+The optimal predictor that only focuses on the causes is invariant and min-max optimal \citep{rojas2018invariant, koyama2020out,ahuja2020empirical} under many distribution shifts but the same is not true for other predictors.